List of Russian Cities, Far and Near: Origin

 The original date of the list's production is unknown, but based on certain features of the text it can be determined to have originated from the late 14th to early 15th century.
-Among the list of Russian cities, some Bulgarian cities are shown as well, including ones in the region of Dobruja, which are described as being under the control of Wallachian ruler Mircea the Elder in the chronicle that the list is a part of.
+Among the list of Rus' cities, some Bulgarian cities are shown as well, including ones in the region of Dobruja, which are described as being under the control of Wallachian ruler Mircea the Elder in the chronicle that the list is a part of.
 Mircea gave himself the title of Despot of Dobruja, and owned the region twice in history; the first time from 1390 to 1391, and the second from 1406 to 1417.
 Thus, based on the preceding information and other facts about the text, it can be determined that the list originates from either the late 14th century or the early 15th century.
 The list remained mostly unknown until the Russian-German historian Gerhard Friedrich Müller discovered it in the early 1760s, after which his colleague August Ludwig von Schlözer published it in Russian in 1816.

-In total, the list names 358 cities which are sorted into 8-9 categories and ordered from south to north.
+In total, the list names 358 cities which are sorted into 8–9 categories and ordered from south to north.
 The categories consist of Bulgarian and "Vlach" (an old name for Romanians, here referring to Moldavia and Wallachia), Podolian, Kievite, Volhynian, Lithuanian, Smolenskian, Ryazanite, Zalesyean, and (sometimes) Tverite.
 While the oldest versions of the list do not mention anything from Tver, later ones include 8 cities from it.
 The division of the cities into these groups appears to reflect the political boundaries of earlier times.